AnyaSmirnova/FemiCraft/KNOWNBUGS.md

-- Bottles and knives disappear without a trace when you use them in crafts
+- Bottles disappear without a trace when you use them in crafts
 - Plowed dirt may behave incorrectly
 - It is impossible to get some achievements in connection with the removal of crafting wooden knife